b-it-bots/mas_industrial_robotics/README.md

 <img src="images/lc_cntrl_state_chng.png" >

-* Follow the below steps to perform plane detection:
+* Follow the below steps to perform rgb object detection:
     * The mmor node will be in unconfigured state by default.
     * Change the state to Inactive by entering `C`, during which all the parameters, publishers, subscribers and other configurations take place.
     * To process the data, change the state to Active by entering `A`.